MariachiaraStellato/SpheroidSegmentation_With_CNNs/README.md

 ![alt text](Images/TrainingPlot.png)

+After the training, the obtained DAGNetwork variable will be saved into the "PathTrainedNet" with a unique file name defined by the type of network choosen and the date and time of the training.
 ### Segmentation
 We can take a look at the code example that can be used to segment the spheroid images inside the main.m file: